jamesurobertson/aws-s3-pern-demo/README.md

 #### How to set up your credentials

 All you need to do is set environmental keys for `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
-Aws will automatically use those environment variables.
-When you deploy to heroku, you will also need to set these environment variables there.
+Aws will then automatically use those environment variables.
+When you deploy to heroku, you will also need to set these environment variables there as well.

 > You can read more about how AWS uses the environment variables here:
 > [https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-environment.html](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-environment.html)